fieldtensor/code-samples/README.md

 ambient occlusion.
 The second image shows that same model after a pass through ao-bake.cpp.

-3D Water, Plane Waves and Fresnel Effect
+3D Water (Plane Waves and Fresnel Effect)
 ----------------------------------------

 This vertex shader simulates a wavy ocean surface for a 3D beach scene.
 Eight